 Birch & Gaydon, and ZenithCopyright © David Boettcher 2006 - 2017 all rights reserved.

-The company can trace its roots back to some time before 1760.
-It was established by William Turner, a watchmaker, or more strictly a watch repairer as there is no evidence that he actually made watches, at 18 Cornhill in the City of London, close to the Bank of England.
-In 1825 Turner moved to 167 Fenchurch St. London.
+The company can trace its roots back to around 1760.
+It was established by William Turner, a watchmaker, at 18 Cornhill in the City of London, close to the Bank of England.
+In 1825 Turner moved his business to 167 Fenchurch St. London.

 William Birch was born in 1815 and died aged 88 in 1903.
-He retired from the partnership on 29 September 1883.
+Henry Martin Gaydon had joined William Birch in 1877 as a partner, the partnership was named Birch and Gaydon.
+William Birch retired from the partnership on 29 September 1883.
 Birch & Gaydon, described at the time of Birch's retirement as chronometer makers, goldsmiths and jewellers at 172 Fenchurch Street, continued with Gaydon as sole partner.

 London Gazette 4 January 1884